If you pay rent and/or Council Tax for your home and you live on a low income, you may be eligible for some help by claiming benefit.

-is help towards paying the rent for your home.
-You can claim housing benefit if you rent from a Housing Association or a private landlord.
-Housing benefit is means tested, which means it is calculated by taking into account your income, capital and household circumstances.
+This is help towards paying the rent for your home.
+Most working age people now need to apply for Universal Credit for help with their rental costs, but in some cases you can claim Housing Benefit if you rent from a housing association or a private landlord, or if you have been placed into temporary accommodation.
+Housing Benefit is means tested, which means it is calculated by taking into account your income, capital and household circumstances.

-is help towards paying your annual council tax bill.
-You can make a claim for council tax support if you are the liable person.
-This is the person who receives the council tax bill.
-Council tax support is means tested, which means it is calculated by taking into account your income, capital and household circumstances based on the Local Council Tax Reduction Scheme 2018/2019.
+This is help towards paying your annual Council Tax bill.
+You can make a claim for Council Tax Support if you are the liable person.
+This is the person who receives the Council Tax bill.
+Council Tax Support is means tested, which means it is calculated by taking into account your income, capital and household circumstances based on the local Council Tax Reduction Scheme.

 Second Adult Rebate (SAR)

-is help towards paying your annual council tax bill.
-If you don't live with a partner (or your partner is disregarded for council tax purposes) and there are other adults that live with you in your home, you can make a claim for Second Adult Rebate.
+This is help towards paying your annual Council Tax bill.
+If you don't live with a partner (or your partner is disregarded for Council Tax purposes) and there are other adults that live with you in your home, you can make a claim for Second Adult Rebate.
 SAR is based on the income and circumstance of those other adults.
-It is not possible to receive both council tax benefit and Second Adult Rebate.
+It is not possible to receive both Council Tax Support and Second Adult Rebate.

 Acceptable forms of evidence